domdus/directus-extension-streaming-video-player/README.md

 ## Overview

-This extension adds a video player interface to your Directus fields, allowing you to play adaptive HLS local or remote streams and standard video files (MP4, etc.) directly in the Data Studio.
-It works with both string fields (for stream links) and file fields (for uploaded videos).
+This extension adds a video player interface to your Directus collection item views, allowing you to play adaptive HLS local or remote streams (e.g., from Cloudflare Stream) and standard video files (MP4, etc.) directly in the Data Studio.
+It works with both string fields (for stream links) and Directus files (for uploaded videos).

+## Features

+- **Videos in Items**: Play videos on collection items detail page
+- **HLS Streaming**: Play HLS (m3u8) adaptive video streams
+- **Standard Video Playback**: Support for MP4 and other standard video formats
+- **File Upload**: Uses Directus native drap & drop upload component for file relations
+- **Interface Options**:
+  - Default upload folder & filter for files
+  - Directus options for input fields.
+- **Poster Images**: Display poster images for video previews
+- **Native Player**: Full-featured HTML5 video player with controls, no fancy themes, small footprint

 ## Installation